 Below, we outline five reasons to save species, secure habitats, and preserve invaluable ecosystems.

-Natural habitats and biodiversity are crucial for our life on earth.
-They are the backbone of ecosystem services, providing – among other things – fresh water, clean air and fertile soils for food production, storing carbon dioxide and offering protection from natural disasters.
+We need to safeguard the world’s most outstanding biodiversity for humanity!
+Natural habitats and biodiversity are crucial for all life on Earth.
+They are the backbone of our planet’s ecosystem services, providing us with fresh water, clean air, and fertile soil to grow our food while storing carbon dioxide and offering life-saving protection from natural disasters.